 Medical Clinic and Outpatient Services

 The Medical/Outpatient Clinic is staffed by physicians, nurses, and nurse practitioners.
-Appointments may be made with a physician or nurse practitioner; walk-in patients are evaluated by nurses.
+Appointments may be made with a physician or nurse practitioner.
 Minor surgical procedures may be performed after evaluation by a physician.

 Serious medical conditions and emergencies are given priority in all cases.
 Emergencies may be referred to Christiana Care Health Services or other area hospitals as warranted.
 Hours of operation are available here; schedule an appointment using the link at the top of this site or by calling 302-831-2226.